awsdocs/aws-lambda-developer-guide/doc_source/access-control-identity-based.md

-# Identity\-based IAM policies for AWS Lambda<a name="access-control-identity-based"></a>
+# Identity\-based IAM policies for Lambda<a name="access-control-identity-based"></a>

 You can use identity\-based policies in AWS Identity and Access Management \(IAM\) to grant users in your account access to Lambda\.
 Identity\-based policies can apply to users directly, or to groups and roles that are associated with a user\.
 You can also grant users in another account permission to assume a role in your account and access your Lambda resources\.

-Lambda provides managed policies that grant access to Lambda API actions and, in some cases, access to other services used to develop and manage Lambda resources\.
-Lambda updates the managed policies as needed, to ensure that your users have access to new features when they're released\.
+Lambda provides AWS managed policies that grant access to Lambda API actions and, in some cases, access to other AWS services used to develop and manage Lambda resources\.
+Lambda updates these managed policies as needed to ensure that your users have access to new features when they're released\.

+**Note**
+The AWS managed policies **AWSLambdaFullAccess** and **AWSLambdaReadOnlyAccess** will be [deprecated](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-deprecated.html) on March 1, 2021\.
+After this date, you cannot attach these policies to new IAM users\.
+For more information, see the related [troubleshooting topic](security_iam_troubleshoot.md#security_iam_troubleshoot-admin-deprecation)\.
-+ **AWSLambdaFullAccess** – Grants full access to AWS Lambda actions and other services used to develop and maintain Lambda resources\.
++ **AWSLambdaFullAccess** – Grants full access to Lambda actions and other AWS services used to develop and maintain Lambda resources\.
-+ **AWSLambdaReadOnlyAccess** – Grants read\-only access to AWS Lambda resources\.
++ **AWSLambdaReadOnlyAccess** – Grants read\-only access to Lambda resources\.
 + **AWSLambdaRole** – Grants permissions to invoke Lambda functions\.

-Managed policies grant permission to API actions without restricting the functions or layers that a user can modify\.
+AWS managed policies grant permission to API actions without restricting the Lambda functions or layers that a user can modify\.
 For finer\-grained control, you can create your own policies that limit the scope of a user's permissions\.

 **Topics**
 + [Function development](#permissions-user-function)